 In India, any business or enterprise that falls under the category of micro, small, or medium-sized enterprises (MSME) can apply for MSME registration online.
 The eligibility criteria for MSME registration are based on the investment in plant and machinery or equipment for manufacturing or service enterprises.
 MSME registration offers several benefits to businesses, such as easy access to credit, tax exemptions, and government subsidies.

-To get your business registered under MSME, you can seek the assistance of Kanakkupillai, a one-stop destination for all your business registration needs.
+To get your business registered under MSME, you can seek assistance from Kanakkupillai, a one-stop destination for all your business registration needs.
 With its team of expert professionals, Kanakkupillai offers a hassle-free MSME registration process that takes care of all the necessary documentation and compliance requirements.

 So, if you want to register your business under MSME, contact Kanakkupillai today and give it the boost it deserves!